dvgodoy/spark-benford-analysis/Responses.md

 "results": {
   "n": number of valid lines/elements in the data,
   // for a diagnosis based on the estimated parameters (mean, variance...)...
-  "statsDiag": FALSE if you CANNOT infer that your data is a sample drawn from a sample distribution => (possible fraud), TRUE otherwise,
+  "statsDiag": -1 if you CANNOT infer that your data is a sample drawn from a sample distribution => (possible fraud), 1 otherwise,
   // for a diagnosis based on the estimated coefficientes (alpha0, alpha1...)...
-  "regsDiag": FALSE if you CANNOT infer that your data is a sample drawn from a sample distribution => (possible fraud), TRUE otherwise,
+  "regsDiag": -1 if you CANNOT infer that your data is a sample drawn from a sample distribution => (possible fraud), 0 if it is undefined and 1 otherwise,
   // Overlapping /Containing results...
   // ... for the first two significant digits
   "d1d2": {